virtualzone/docker-container-stats/README.md

 To view your stats, open a web browser and visit http://localhost:8080 (replace localhost with your docker host's hostname or ip address).

-Mounting the volumes /var/lib/docker and /var/run/docker.sock (read-only) is required so that the docker container can retrieve the statistics for the containers.
+Mounting the volume /var/run/docker.sock (read-only) is required so that the docker container can retrieve the statistics for the containers.

 Mounting the volume /opt/docker-stats/db is optional.
 You can use it if you want to persist the SQLite database.